JonathanHonrada/Function_Generator_SystemVerilog/README.md

 ![Physical Set Up 2](https://i.imgur.com/cqpkFIC.png)

 We have also provided screenshots of some of our various output waveforms measured on the osiclloscope.
+There is a lot of noise which could be due to switching noise from the filter or something on the digital side of the circuit.

 ![Oscope 1](https://i.imgur.com/pU77jih.png)